-1. Rob is a surface mine mill operator, and entrance to the mill requires the use of earplugs.
+- 1. Rob is a surface mine mill operator, and entrance to the mill requires the use of earplugs.
 Despite current noise controls, Rob has noticed that his hearing has been fading over time.
 What could be causing this?
-Select all that apply.

-b.
-He has extra-ordinarily large ear canals and the standard earplugs just don't fit properly.

-c.
-Rob has extra-ordinarily small ear canals and wearing earplugs is uncomfortable, so he usually doesn't wear them.
+Select all that apply. - a.
+Rob needs to learn how to better insert his earplugs. - b.
+He has extra-ordinarily large ear canals and the standard earplugs just don't fit properly. - c.
+Rob has extra-ordinarily small ear canals and wearing earplugs is uncomfortable, so he usually doesn't wear them. - d.

-d.
 He doesn't usually wear his earplugs because they tend to get dirty and he gets concerned about hygiene.

-2. Face shields must be used with
+2. Face shields must be used with or

-3. This type of respirator uses a fan to blow air through the filter to the user.
+- 3. This type of respirator uses a fan to blow air through the filter to the user.

 - a.
 Full-face respirator

 - b.
 Half-mask respirator

 - c.
 Supplied air respirator

 - d.
 Powered air-purifying respirator

 - e.
 Self-contained breathing apparatus